asinghal/asinghal.github.io/_posts/2021-01-08-modern-software-engineering-part-2.md

     Even when we had a project where multiple teammates were working on it, the cycle only had one more step between 3 and 4: Integrate your code with a friend on their computer (aka production set up)

-    There was no 3 or 5 environment set up, no change management, no design aprovals, etc etc.
+    There was no 3 or 5 environment set up, no change management, no design approvals, etc etc.

         We have made software development overly complex over the years, and it is important to simplify it.
 The longer you take to ship software, the worse quality you can expect.